CaptainACQ/f22raptor/README.md

 	* Below FL300 - Less than Mach 1.2
 	* Between FL300 - Less than Mach 1.8
 	* Above FL450 - Between Mach 1.8 and Mach 2.2

-* If the roll rate in the flight model is increased to a realistic level for a figter, at max roll the jet goes to a 30+ degree AoA and stalls.
-Bug seems to be MSFS related as I've tried all different combinations of settings and can't keep it from loosing control.
-I have it set to a lower roll rate to keep it manageable.

 * For lower-end graphics cards (Mine's a 1070Ti) you may see artifacts in the HUD text when moving.
 If that's the case, set Anti-Aliasing to anything